What is a Mandala?

 Mandala art is ancient - more than 2,000 years old!
 It is found in many cultures and used in many different Religious practices.

-Mandalas symbolically represent life and its constant cycles and interconnectedness.
+Mandalas symbolically represent life and its constant cycles and interconnection.
 Our Earth is a mandala.

 The Mandala is a round form that holds a story – our story - about our mental, emotional and spiritual state of being.
 Mandalas create a safe place to pursue deeper feelings and explore complex patterns of our identity enabling us to retrieve lost or broken pieces to make us complete.
 Each shape, colour, form and pattern is significant for that journey.